Lenty/SLiCAP_python/docs/userguide/parameters.rst

     >>> print(all_par_defs)
     {f_c: 1000.00000000000, C: 1/(2*pi*R*f_c), R: 1000.00000000000}

+.. _delPar:

 -----------------------------
-Assign a value to a parameter
+Delete a parameter definition
 -----------------------------

-The method **SLiCAPinstruction.instruction.defPar(*args)** sets the value of a parameter.
+You can delete a parameter definition using the method **SLiCAPinstruction.instruction.delPar(*args)**.
+This method does not delete the circuit parameter itself: it only clears its definition so that it can be used as a symbolic variable in numeric simulations.

 .. code-block:: python